FabriceSalvaire/wikijs-fork/README.md

 # Framework Notes

-Vues.js is known to be more lighter than React but what about is API stability, code readability ???
+Vues.js is known to be more lighter than React, which is nice for mobile.
+But what about its API stability, code readability ???
+IMHO, Vue/Pug templates are hard to read versus React/JSX and Qt/QML.
+It looks OK for toy applications but...
+Same apply to this Javascript flavour where the code is a bunch of lines of code in the `<script>` section.

-I wrote some React apps, but I could not figure out where is the documentation for Vuetify using Pug :-) ...
+I have experience with React, but I could not figure out where is the documentation for Vuetify using Pug :-) ...
 </br>

 **Tutorials**